Adroiti/docs-for-code-review-tools/RuboCop/Lint-UselessAccessModifier.md

 ## Description

-This cop checks for redundant access modifiers, including those with no code, those which are repeated, and leading `public` modifiers in a class or module body.
+This rule checks for redundant access modifiers, including those with no code, those which are repeated, and leading `public` modifiers in a class or module body.
 Conditionally-defined methods are considered as always being defined, and thus access modifiers guarding such methods are not redundant.

-### Example
+## Examples

 ```ruby
 class Foo